ryanpriore/openAI-API/README.md

 # openAI-API
 A set of python functions for interacting with the OpenAI API
-- script_from_chatgpt.py: request code (c, matlab, python, or R) script or function from OpenAI and save directly to disk
+- write_code.py: request code (c, matlab, python, or R) script or function and save directly to disk